FemkeKocken/m21project/journal.md

-14/02/2023
+14/02/2023 -
 Started this journal and Git repo to document the process of my M21 project about identity and chatGPT.
 I am still very much figuring out how this Github works.
+I based this repo on Pipin's one for it is as if doing work and going over his paper.

 Process so far:

 “Stimulate Discussion about the Ethical Implications of Emulating another Human using Chatbot Technology”.